gpetuhov/AndroidInterview/README.md

 * How did this choice affect the business?
 * What other technologies could help you solve this problem?
 * Would you like to take any on-the-job courses?
+* So you mentioned that you have a lot of experience building applications.
+What is one piece of advice you would give to a junior developer in this respect?
+* Most software engineers work for a few years before taking on this role.
+How did you manage to do that in a year?
+* Could you give me an example of technology that inspires you?
+* What’s your favorite part about bringing a new product to the market?

 Use STAR framework